 This hummus recipe is a popular vegetarian recipe throughout the Arab countries.
-You can scoop it up with bits of flat bread for breakfast, eat it as an appetizer or as part of a traditional mezze.
+You can scoop it up with bits of flatbread for breakfast, and eat it as an appetizer or as part of a traditional mezze.

 In Arabic hummus means chickpea or garbanzo bean, the main ingredient of this healthy Mediterranean diet recipe.
 As it happens, every family seems to have its own authentic recipe, which in fact adds to our culinary enjoyment.